fryagbye/tinderboxwithquarto/README.md

 ### R chunk

-Automatically recognize and collect R chunk labels in the following format (#| labe: fig-xxx-ooo, etc.).
+Automatically recognize and collect R chunk labels in the following format (#| label: fig-xxx-ooo, etc.).
 The method of specifying a label in the curly bracket ({r fig-xxx-ooo}) is not supported.
 In the following example, you can quote **\@fig-airquality**.

 ```{.r}
 #| label: fig-airquality